-CESA is working with states to increase awareness and implementation of stationary fuel cells.
+CESA worked with states to increase awareness and implementation of stationary fuel cells.

 Stationary fuel cells are producing clean, reliable energy at public and private facilities around the country, from hospitals to supermarkets to breweries.
 State-level policies supportive of fuel cells and hydrogen infrastructure are an important driver behind much of the market growth.
 At the same time, there are barriers to fuel cell market growth, including high installed costs, unfair treatment by utilities, and a general unfamiliarity among policymakers, potential users, and the public with fuel cell technologies.